-For other information related to the AP Access Fund, please contact the Lt.
-Governor’s Director of Outreach, Miranda Roberts, at email@example.com or 360.786.7746.
+To learn more about the AP Access Fund, contact the Lt.
+Governor’s Director of Outreach, Miranda Roberts, at firstname.lastname@example.org or 360.786.7746.

 In the News